Timber French doors repair | Period door repair

 Sliding French Door (known as sliding patio doors too)

 Sliding doors can be used internally or externally.
 The only difference here is that the doors slide rather than open on a hinge.
-While these types of sliding doors are rarer than the other two, some examples do exist in England, and they can provide a very elegant entryway.
+While these types of sliding doors are rarer than the other two, some examples do exist in England, and they can provide a very elegant entryway to your living space or garden.

 The issue with modern patio doors is that they can change the character of a listed or period home in a big way.
-So much so that anyone interested in uPVC or aluminium doors must seek planning permission if they live in a listed home.
-However, there is a way of repairing and restoring your old wooden doors.
+So much so that anyone interested in uPVC doors or aluminium designs must seek planning permission if they live in a listed home.
+However, there is a way of repairing and restoring your old wooden doors instead of replacing them.

 repair french door